Wakestyle Kiteboarding Vs Freestyle

 Freestyle can mean a lot of things.
 I often speak to new kite kiteboarders who consider doing their first jumps or riding toe-side to be freestyle.
 Tricks like that fit more in the freeride category that we'll touch more on in a moment.

-The most universal agreed upon definition would apply to competitive riders.
-This is where certain organizational definitions come into play.There are the guys you see competing and spinning like mad.
-High level kiteboarders who often take a basic trick like a Blind Judge Three and turn it into a Blind judge seven.
+The most universally agreed upon definition would apply to competitive riders.
+This is where certain organizational definitions come into play.These are the guys you see competing and spinning like mad, high level kiteboarders who often take a basic trick like a Blind Judge Three and turn it into a Blind Judge Seven.
 They also combine basic tricks into very complicated combinations.
 You see this style with riders like Aaron Hadlow, Yuri Zoon, or Carlos Mario.

 Recommended Freestyle Kites